Amended July 2018

 However, the college has a clear stance on the use of mobile phones in class.
 Unless specifically and explicitly allowed by a teacher for that lesson purpose, it is not acceptable for mobile phones to be switched on or used during college lessons.
 We use a “Not Seen, Not Heard” approach to phones on campus.

 With respect to mobile phones, the following guidelines apply:

 - As a general rule, mobile phone use by students should only be in cases of emergency at recess and lunch breaks or between classes.
 Any student, who is feeling unwell at college and needs to go home, must arrange this through the nurse or absentees.
 Under no circumstance may students use mobiles or to contact home and make arrangements to leave.

 - Courtesy, consideration of and respect for others are paramount at all times.
 This includes online communication via social media, text and email.

-Any student filming a student or staff member either in class or in the yard without their consent is in serious breach of the college rules and this may result in suspension from college.
+- An exception to the process above is that mobile phones are not to be taken into examinations at all.
+Phones are to be left in the student’s bag at the side of the room.
+Students are not to use their phone to video students during the college day.
+Any student filming a staff member either in class or in the yard is in serious breach of the college rules and this may result in suspension from college.